oyindonesia/external-api-docs/source/includes/_fund_disbursement.md

 timestamp | String(19) | Time of API get disbursement status called by partner ("dd-MM-yyyy HH:mm:ss in UTC time zone"). created_date | String(19) | Execution time of disbursement in OY! system ("dd-MM-yyyy HH:mm:ss in UTC time zone"). last_updated_date | String(19) | Latest status change of a disbursement.
-Example from 'Pending' to 'Success' ("dd-MM-yyyy HH:mm:ss in UTC Time zone")
+Example from 'Pending' to 'Success' ("dd-MM-yyyy HH:mm:ss in UTC Time zone") receipt_url | String(255) | URL to download the transaction receipt.
+Contact our business representative to activate this parameter.

 ### Transaction Status: API Disbursement
 Below is the list of response codes that show the transaction status for Disbursement Callback: